 San Francisco 49ers Linebacker NaVorro Bowman belongs to the latter group.

-However, Bowman has suffered several injury-related setbacks that have continuously placed his career in dire-straits.
+Despite his on-field brilliance, Bowman has suffered several injury-related setbacks that have continuously placed his career in dire-straits.

 That is not the case with Bowman, a man who has shown remarkable mental and physical perseverance in the face of great difficulty.
 For this reason, he is the focus of my first segment of “Modern Courage”.